chalyvonmonroeschmitz/The-Compound-Equation/README.md

 ## How to Use
-First setup your Python packages first for the required modules by running
+First setup your Python packages first for the required modules by running and uncomment the Tesseract import at the top of the main.py file
 ```bash
 pip install -r requirements.txt
 python main.py